paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-163-military-claims.md

   (B) not later than one year after prescribing such interim final rule and considering public comments with respect to such interim final rule, by prescribing a final rule.

-**(h) Limitation on Attorney Fees.—**
+**(i) Limitation on Attorney Fees.—**

 (1) No attorney shall charge, demand, receive, or collect for services rendered, fees in excess of 20 percent of any claim paid pursuant to this section.

 (2) Any attorney who charges, demands, receives, or collects for services rendered in connection with a claim under this section any amount in excess of the amount allowed under paragraph (1), if recovery be had, shall be fined not more than $2,000, imprisoned not more than one year, or both.

-**(i) Annual Report.—** Not less frequently than annually until 2025, the Secretary of Defense shall submit to the Committees on Armed Services of the Senate and the House of Representatives a report—
+**(j) Annual Reports.—** Not less frequently than annually until 2028, the Secretary of Defense shall submit to the Committees on Armed Services of the Senate and the House of Representatives a report on claims processed under this section that includes, with respect to the period covered by the report, the following:

-(1) indicating the number of claims processed under this section;
+(1) The number of claims processed under this section.

+(2) The average timeline for resolving such claims.

-(2) indicating the resolution of each such claim; and
+(3) The resolution of each such claim.

+(4) The number of claims that were denied based on the claim not meeting one or more requirement specified in subsection (b) (other than for not being substantiated pursuant to paragraph (6)), disaggregated by each such requirement.

-(3) describing any other information that may enhance the effectiveness of the claims process under this section.
+(5) Any other information that the Secretary determines may enhance the effectiveness of the claims process under this section.

-**(j) Definitions.—** In this section:
+**(k) Definitions.—** In this section:

 (1) **Covered military medical treatment facility.—** — The term “covered military medical treatment facility” means a facility described in subsection (b), (c), or (d) of [section 1073d of this title](./chapter-055-medical-and-dental-care.md#section-1073d).